eharshf/GitHub_MRC-HNR_Best_Practices/README.md

 My job as owner/admin is to provide stable source code and let the code be easily evaluated and developed.
 Git and GitHub lets anyone (who has access) hack away at the fundamental source code, whithout asking my permission first!
 So hack away!
 And you don't really need to know all that much software engineering, things like documentation, papers, and example data or figures are essential to good scientific source code, so please submit them where ever you think they should be.

 At first you will want to simply know how to pull down the source code from the internet and run it on your local machine.
-As you get more comfortable and start to make changes to your own copy of the code (even documentation and figures or links to example data), you may think that some of the changes you have made could be included in the source code.
-So then you would like to let us know that you have some changes that you want to submit.
+As you get more comfortable and start to make changes to your own copy of the code (even documentation and figures or links to example data), you may think that some of the changes you have made could be included in the source code, so you would like to let us know that you have some changes that you want to submit.
 Git and GitHub makes this very easy.

 Installation of Git
 -------------------